Accelerated Test-Time Scaling with Model-Free Speculative Sampling

 \paragraph{Draft tree optimization.} Tree-based speculative decoding typically uses either dynamic trees constructed during inference or static trees built using heuristics.
 While dynamic trees offer context-adaptability, they add computational overhead.
 Conversely, static trees are computationally efficient but may underperform if constructed through heuristics alone.

 We address this limitation through a data-driven approach to static tree construction.
-Our method begins by initializing a large tree with 625 nodes and performing speculative decoding on 30 samples from the AIME-2024 dataset.
+Our method begins by initializing a large tree with 625 nodes and performing speculative decoding on 30 data samples.
 During this process, we track which nodes are frequently part of successful speculation paths.
 We then select the top-80 most effective nodes and reorganize them into a compact tree structure.
 This empirical approach maintains the computational efficiency of static trees while ensuring the tree structure is optimized based on real-world performance data.